tiredboffin/tiredboffin.github.io/notes/fujifilm-camera-history.md

 ##  Classical Antiquity (2010-2016)

-With the launch of the X100 in September 2010, Fujifilm transitioned to a new, more capable “EXR Processor” SoC built around a dual-core ARM Cortex-R4F CPU running an unidentified dual-kernel µITRON real-time operating system.
+With the launch of the X100 in September 2010, Fujifilm transitioned to a new, more capable "EXR Processor" SoC built around a dual-core ARM Cortex-R4F CPU running an unidentified dual-kernel µITRON real-time operating system.

-The camera’s system software abstracts the underlying RTOS through a higher-level “FF RTOS” API that sits above the µITRON layer.
-This FF RTOS API presents a unified system interface and effectively serves as the camera’s kernel-level API.
+The camera's system software abstracts the underlying RTOS through a higher-level "FF RTOS" API that sits above the µITRON layer.
+This FF RTOS API presents a unified system interface and effectively serves as the camera's kernel-level API.

 _Note_: Dual-processor Cortex-R4 systems are not standard, and the SoC has other unique characteristics.
 For more details, see [EXR Processor](https://github.com/tiredboffin/fffw/wiki/EXR-Processor-Family)